Dzing-SMW/chordBRR/readme.txt

 	- Fixed error causing overload on rare occasions when saving a BRR file 1.03:
-	-Fixed a bug for BRR samples where the loop point starts immediately
+	-Fixed a bug for BRR samples where the loop point starts immediately 1.04:
+	-Fixed an issue with filter at the start of a look resulting at distorted or clicking samples -Improved BRR generation